aleduc/trigger/README.md

+## Task
+Your team has been tasked with building a server that initiates and maintains outbound phone calls.
+For example, it would be used in an application where

+users requested a call-back from their utility company, or implementing reach- out from a GP clinic for scheduling in patients who signed up for their flu jabs.

+As part of this server, you have been tasked with implementing the “call trigger” functionality.
+The server will expose an endpoint
+POST /trigger which clients can call to initiate an outbound call.
+The endpoint takes the following JSON payload:
+{
+"phone_number": "+44788888888",
+"virtual_agent_id": "TTFD_UDFNuhdeuhUHUwd"
+}
+This API will respond with a call id, which can then be used to check the status of the call.
+(This is out of scope — but just giving an idea of the usage patterns).

+To initiate the outbound calls we rely on a third-party API POST /originate_call that makes the phone call between the client and the virtual agent.
+If we make a valid request to this API, then it may return the following responses:

+* 200 OK - the call was initiated and successfully answered.
+* 429 Too Many Requests - the call was rejected by the API, as we’re being rate-limited by the API.
+It will not return a Retry-After header.
+The API rate limit is set at 25 API requests every 10 seconds.
+Hitting the rate limit will introduce a substantial backoff (e.g. 30s) The /originate_call API latency is not negligible.
+It can take up to 5-10s for a call to be established (think about how long it takes for a call to ring before pickup).
+We want our API wrapper to respond much faster than that.

+Your objective is to:

+* Implement the trigger route, together with tests.
+The signature of the function you’re expected to provide is essentially: function trigger(phone_number, virtual_agent_id) → call_id
+* Maximise call throughput while minimising the number of rate limit errors from the third-party API.
+* This API should respond instantly, it shouldn’t block and it should not return rate limiting errors.
+The status of the call will be queried through a different route (this other route is out of scope)

 ## Principles
 * Avoid third-party libs, if it doesn't consume too much time.
 * Error handling is kind of ignored(random messages).